Universal Studios Hollywood

-Universal Studios Hollywood is a film studio and theme park located in Universal City, California, near Hollywood, Los Angeles.
-It is one of the oldest and most famous Hollywood film studios still in use.
+Universal Studios Hollywood is a film studio and theme park located in Universal City, California, United States, near Hollywood, Los Angeles.
+Owned by NBCUniversal (Comcast) and operated by Universal Destinations & Experiences, it is one of the oldest and most famous Hollywood film studios still in use.
 Its official marketing headline is "The Entertainment Capital of LA".
 It was initially created to offer tours of the real Universal Studios sets and is the first of many full-fledged Universal Studios theme park resorts located across the world.

 Outside the theme park, a facility near the Universal Pictures backlot was built in an effort to merge all of NBCUniversal's West Coast operations into one area.
 As a result, the current home for KNBC, KVEA and NBC News with Noticias Telemundo Los Angeles Bureaus with on the Universal lot formerly occupied by Technicolor.
 Universal City includes hotels Universal Hilton & Towers, the Sheraton Universal Hotel, and Universal CityWalk, which offers a collection of shops, restaurants, an 18-screen Universal Cinema and a seven-story IMAX theater.
-In 2024 Universal Studios Hollywood hosted 8.7 million guests, making it the 16th-most visited theme park in the world that year.
+In 2024, Universal Studios Hollywood hosted 8.7 million guests, making it the 16th-most visited theme park in the world that year.

 History

 The first studio tour

-In 1914, German American immigrant Carl Laemmle bought the Taylor Ranch in the San Fernando Valley and founded Universal City as a gigantic studio with its own zoo, its own police and mayor and Native Americans living on the premises.
+In 1914, German Jewish-American immigrant Carl Laemmle bought the Taylor Ranch in the San Fernando Valley and founded Universal City as a gigantic studio with its own zoo, its own police and mayor and Native Americans living on the premises.
 On March 14, 1915, Laemmle opened Universal Studios in a two-day grand opening event with 10,000 attendees.
 He later invited the general public to see all the action for an admission fee of just five cents, which also included a boxed lunch with chicken.
 There was also a chance to buy fresh produce, since then-rural Universal City was still in part a working farm.
 This original tour was discontinued around 1930, due to the advent of sound films and the stages being not sufficiently soundproofed.